-Darknet Markets 2023 Report: The Most Popular Hacked Accounts
+Darknet Markets 2023 Report: Most Popular Hacked Accounts

-In our most comprehensive analysis of the darknet yet, we investigated 13 markets to determine which stolen online account credentials were the most popular with cybercriminals.
-For the first time, our research also includes data from the biggest Russian darknet markets.
+In our most comprehensive analysis of the darknet yet, we investigated 15 markets to determine which stolen online account credentials were the most popular with cybercriminals.
+For the first time, our research also includes data from all Russian darknet markets that sell hacked account details.

-• Streaming: Over a third (37%) of all hacked online account log-in details listed on darknet markets are for streaming services.
+- Streaming: Over a third (36%) of all hacked online account log-in details listed on darknet markets were for streaming services.
+Two of the top 5 most frequently-listed streaming log-ins were for Russian services.

-• Most popular brands: More darknet market listings for hacked NordVPN accounts (8% of all listings) than for any other brand, followed by PayPal and Netflix (both 4%).
+- Most popular brands: More darknet market listings for hacked NordVPN accounts (8% of all listings) than for any other brand, followed by Netflix (4%) and PayPal (3.5%).

-• Huge variety of accounts: Credentials for 516 different online accounts currently available to buy on darknet markets.
+- Huge variety of accounts: Credentials for 543 different online accounts were available to buy on darknet markets.

 The Darknet Trade in Stolen Account Details

-None of the darknet markets we looked at in our previous report are still operating in 2023.
-While AlphaBay, a formerly major site that was shut down in 2017,[1] has been resurrected, there are now a dozen other completely new darknet markets where hacked account details are bought and sold.
+None of the darknet markets we looked at in our previous report still operate in 2023.
+While AlphaBay, a formerly major site that was shut down in 2017,[2] has been resurrected, there are now 14 other completely new darknet markets where hacked account details are bought and sold.
+That number includes 4 Russian markets that sell this type of personal data.

 See all of our darknet market investigations, beginning in 2018